elastic/azure-marketplace/README.md

          // omitted for brevity ...
 ```

-_Without_ this, Application Gateway will return [502 Bad Gateway errors](https://docs.microsoft.com/en-gb/azure/application-gateway/application-gateway-troubleshooting-502)
+_Without_ this, Application Gateway will return [502 Bad Gateway errors](https://docs.microsoft.com/en-gb/azure/application-gateway/application-gateway-troubleshooting-502),
 as the health probe for the backend pool will fail when the whitelisted certificate does
-not contain this.
+not contain this certificate extension.
 You can typically understand if there is a problem with the key format when

 1. TLS has been configured on the HTTP layer
 2. Kibana is able to communicate to the cluster correctly _but_ Application Gateway returns 502 errors.

 This may not always be the case, but can be indicative.
-You should also check the Backend Health
+You should also check the description for Backend Health
 of the Application Gateway in the Azure portal.

----

 ## License